-Stolen Phone, Stolen Data: A Guide to Damage Control and Recovery
+Stolen Phone: Damage Control and Recovery

-Stolen Phone, Stolen Data: A Guide to Damage Control and Recovery
+Stolen Phone: Damage Control and Recovery

-1. Actions to Take After Your Phone Is Stolen
+1. After Your Phone Is Stolen

 • Lock and Track Your Phone: Use tools like Find My iPhone (Apple) or Find My Device (Android) to lock and locate your phone.
 If the phone is nearby, attempt to retrieve it safely.